MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/annotate-shared-environment.md

 ### Teams desktop app

-If you're the remote collaborator on Teams desktop, you'll see the following annotation toolbar.
+If you're the remote collaborator and you're using Teams desktop, you'll see the following annotation toolbar.

 ![Screenshot of the Teams desktop annotation toolbar.](./media/teams-desktop-annotation-toolbar.jpg "Screenshot of the Teams desktop annotation toolbar")